patrickpclee/codfs/branch/1.0.1/README.md

 Automatic Recovery
 -------------------------------------

-CodFS does not detect and recover automatically.
+CodFS does not automatically recover by default.
 To enable this features, uncomment the line `#define TRIGGER_RECOVERY` in `src/common/define.hh`

 **Note**